 Feline flatulence has many possible causes.
 Here are the main ones.

-- Constipation.
-If your cat is constipated, their poop is hard and travels slowly through the intestines.
+- Constipation: If your cat is constipated, their poop is hard and travels slowly through the intestines.
 In some cases, this results in a build up of gas and flatulence.
+Find out more about cat food for constipation here.

-- This is a common issue for many cats.
+- Hairballs: This is a common issue for many cats.
 The hairballs can alter the way that food moves along the digestive tract and this, in turn, can cause flatulence.
+Head over to our review of cat food for hairballs for more choices.

 Flatulence can also be a sign of gastrointestinal cancer or pancreas problems.
 Some of these causes are issues that you can try to sort out yourself but others need help from your vet.